Tour Rating System

 We encourage people to consider their fitness and comfort levels carefully before undertaking these tours.
-To read more about how to train for the tours click here.You might also wish to read our TDA Tours 101 Information Kit – packed with details that help you prepare for a tour mentally and physically.
+To read more about how to prepare for the tours you might want to check out How to Prepare – a blog series packed with details that help you prepare for a tour mentally and physically.

 We are excited to share the expanded version of our popular Trans-Caucasus cycling tour.
 It will be the same…

 Meet TDA Global Cycling's New Office Manager

 Hi there, my name is Olha Kurochkina and I'm excited to share a little more about myself as I…